omni4d/graphstore/README.rst

 Graphstore
 ==========
-An implementation of a 4D model within a relational database with a RESTful api.
+A relational database implementation of a 4D model with a RESTful api.

 Getting Started
 ---------------